enimiste/vectorly-api-wrapper/readme.md

 RC

 ## Features :
-- Create a `VectorlyRest` Facade object
+- Create a `VectorlyRest` Facade object using the API Key from your Dashboard
 - Upload a local file (You can set a custom name for it)
-- Fetch All videos (It returns a Java Stream)
+- Fetch All videos (It returns a Java Stream<Video>)
-- Search Videos by keyword (It returns a Java Stream)
+- Search Videos by keyword (It returns a Java Stream<Video>)
-- Download a video by `video id` and store it to a `File` destination
+- Download a video by `video id` and store it to a `File` destination folder
-- Download a video by `video id` and store it to an `OutputStream` (Maybe used with Http response output stream)
+- Download a video by `video id` and store it to an `OutputStream` (Maybe used with HTTP response output stream)
-- Videos analytics Summary
+- Fetch a stream of videos analytics Summary (It returns a Java Stream<Summary>)
-- Fetch a stream of events related to videos analytics (It returns a Java Stream)
+- Fetch a stream of events related to videos analytics (It returns a Java Stream<AnalyticsEvent>)
-- Create a secured URL to use with private videos (It uses JWT token internaly)
+- Create a secured URL to use with private videos (It uses JWT token internally)

 ## Dependencies :
 Java 8 or Later